 Archives for "Events"

 October 23, 1996 11:07 am

-A Harvard political scientist will discuss civic life as the first talk in a lecture series, The Quality of Our Civic Discourse and Civic Life, at 7:30 p.m.
-Sept.
-16 in the Edmund S. Muskie Archives.
+James Fallows, one of America’s most thoughtful social and political observers will speak on “The Media and Its Impact on Civic Discourse and Democratic Practice” on Oct.
+28 at 7:30 p.m. in the Edmund S. Muskie Archives.
 The public is invited to attend free of charge.